How Dangerous Are White-Tail Spiders?

 White tails do not make a web.
 Instead, they use an existing web to trap and eat other spiders.
 By acting as if they are trapped in another's web, they are able to lure unsuspecting pray.

 Although white-tail spiders prefer to live outdoors under bark and plants, they are often found inside people's homes.
-A favorite hiding location inside of clothing left on the floor.
+A favorite hiding location is inside of clothing left on the floor.

 How to Identify a White Tail